91st Street station (IRT Broadway–Seventh Avenue Line): Station layout

 Like other local stations, 91st Street has four tracks and two abandoned side platforms.
 The two local tracks, which formerly served the station, are used by the 1 train at all times and the 2 train during late nights.
 The two express tracks are used by the 2 train during daytime hours and the 3 train at all times.
-The platforms were 200 ft long, as at other local stations on the original IRT.
+The platforms were 200 ft long, like at other local stations on the original IRT.
 While the local tracks stay level, the express tracks are at a lower elevation throughout most of the station.

 As with other stations built as part of the original IRT, the station was constructed using a cut-and-cover method.
-The tunnel is covered by a "U"-shaped trough that contains utility pipes and wires.
+The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
 The bottom of this trough contains a foundation of concrete no less than 4 in thick.
 Each former platform consists of 3 in concrete slabs, beneath which are drainage basins.
 The former platforms contain circular, cast-iron Doric-style columns spaced every 15 ft.
 Additional columns between the tracks, spaced every 5 ft, support the jack-arched concrete station roofs.
 There is a 1 in gap between the trough wall and the platform walls, which are made of 4 in-thick brick covered over by a tiled finish.

 The decorative scheme consisted of blue tile tablets, green tile bands, a yellow faience cornice, and violet faience plaques.
-The mosaic tiles at all original IRT stations were manufactured by the American Encaustic Tile Company, which subcontracted the installations at each station.
+The mosaic tiles at all original IRT stations were manufactured by the American Encaustic Tiling Company, which subcontracted the installations at each station.
 The decorative work was performed by tile contractor Alfred Boote Company and faience contractor Rookwood Pottery Company.
 The 91st Street station is fairly well preserved, with the exception of some litter and graffiti.